 How Audience Creation Works

-The following properties are used to map customers:
+The following properties are used for matching:

 - Meta: Email, phone number